Bloomberg: New Switch Model to Release in September or October, Assembly to Start in July

 Unfortunately that will be me.
 I'll be complaining online wile on line to buy it

 How many exclusives did the New 3DS have?
 I can only think of Xenoblade Chronicles 3D, not even a new game.
 Definitely way less than the DSi and most DSi exclusives were only there because of the DSi shop.
-There's almost no reason for the Switch pro to have a big amount of first party exclusives.
+There's almost no reason for the Switch pro to have a big

+amount of first party exclusives.
+Also, the leak says they will continue to sell the Lite.
+Why the hell would they make new games and only release them on the Switch Pro and ignore the Switch Lite while continuing to manufacture and sell it?!

 If theres a bunch of games that can't be played on the original switch then shouldn't this switch pro be the switch successor?
 Similar to ps5 there's a few games that can't be played on the PS4 but it can play all PS4 games